SEO vs. SEA: When is which worthwhile?

 Mistake 10: Managing SEO and SEA separately

 When different teams or agencies handle SEO and SEA independently, valuable synergies are lost.
-Ideally, both disciplines come from a single source.
+Ideally, both disciplines should come from a single source.

-At GoldenWing, we offer both SEO and SEA management – as an SEO agency in Vienna with over 3 years of experience.
-This ensures that both channels are perfectly aligned.
+At GoldenWing we offer bothSEOas well as SEA management – asSEO agency in ViennaWith over 3 years of experience, we ensure that both channels are perfectly coordinated.

 Frequently Asked Questions (FAQ)